multiversx/mx-docs/docs/tokens/esdt-tokens.md

 }
 ```

-The ledgerSignature will be generated by Elrond.
+The ledgerSignature will be generated by MultiversX.
 It will give your token “whitelist” status on the Ledger app and enable a more data rich flow for users storing your token on their Ledger hardware wallets.
 If one wants to set a Ledger signature, request it when opening a PR.

 ## **REST API**